How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 Understanding Pulao Basics

 Rice quality matters a lot for good pulao.
 Basmati rice works best because of its long grains and wonderful aroma.
-Age-old basmati (aged for at least 1 year) gives the best results as it cooks up fluffy with separate grains.
+Age-old basmati (aged for at least 1 year) gives the best results as it cooks fluffy with separate grains.

 Ingredients for Basic Pulao